 Far too often, players enter the season with a profile that doesn't quite match his worth to the team.

 In other words, they're coming in under the radar.
-We'll start a new series today looking at those guys who should get more respect and attention than they have this offseason.
+We'll continue our series looking at those guys who should get more respect and attention than they have this offseason.

 Next up: TCU.

 Under the radar: DT Chucky Hunter